-The Gokyo Lake and Everest Base Camp trek starts with a splendid tour of Kathmandu city.
+The Gokyo Lake and Everest Base Camp trek start with a splendid tour of Kathmandu city.
 Kathmandu city has a lot within itself.
 Tiny hand-carved designs from wood to stone, historic monuments to religious temples, traditional durbar squares to unique cultures; Kathmandu is decorated beautifully as a bride.
 Here you will visit the four major UNESCO World Heritage Sites in the city.
 On the way to the street of Kathmandu, you can find many temples and beautiful cultures and traditions.

-From here, the path continues along with many ethnic Sherpa villages like Phakding, Dhole, Machhermo, etc. Trekking through the ethnic community, you get to learn about life, culture, tradition, unity, humanity, and many more.
+The path continues along with many ethnic Sherpa villages like Phakding, Dhole, Machhermo, etc. Trekking through the ethnic community, you get to learn about life, culture, tradition, unity, humanity, and many more.
 With a beautiful scenario, you can enjoy the beautiful Himalayan culture.
-Their warm gesture makes your journey more warmer at the cold Himalayan trials.
+Their warm gesture makes your journey warmer at the cold Himalayan trials.
 The unique way of hospitality with the motto of “Athithi Devo Bhava” which states for visitors are god.
 Every visitor is greeted with honour and love, every resident even the children are raised with a culture to help others.
 This unique feature of lifestyle and culture in the far face of the nation takes away the heart of travellers.

 The Gokyo lakes comprises 6 major lakes located at a range of 4700-5000m.
-Gokyo lakes are the highest freshwater lake-clusters of the country.
-The deep blue Gokyo lakes also add a more exciting sense of thrill to the journey.
+Gokyo lakes are the highest freshwater lake clusters in the country.
+The deep blue lakes also add a more exciting sense of thrill to the journey.
 The Himalayan Lake presents a bright contrast with its turquoise tincture that stands out magnificently against the backdrop of the silver mountains.
 The Gokyo Ri is also famous for its religious significance for both Hindus and Buddhists.
 This place is worshipped as the residing place of the snake god.
 The Temple of Lord Vishnu and Lord Shiva is situated in the western corner of the lake.

 Cho La pass is one of the three major passes of the Gokyo trail in the Everest region located at an altitude of 5420m.
 It is among the most adventurous and undertaken pathway.
-For the one who wants to experience the solitary route, the Cho La is among the one and is considered to be one of the highest passes of The Everest Region.
+For the one who wants to experience the solitary route, the Cho La is among the one and is considered to be one of the highest passes of The Khumbu Region.
 The Chola pass offers you the closest view of many mountain ranges such as Lothse, Nuptse, Ama Dablam, Everest, and many more.

-The best time to do Gokyo Lakes and Everest Base camp trek is Autumn (September-November) and spring (March-May).
+The best time to explore Gokyo Lakes and Everest Base camp trek is during autumn (September-November) and spring (March-May).
 As such, the remaining winter (December-February) and monsoon (June-August) seasons experience adverse weather conditions.
-So, these seasons also experience frequent flight delays and cancellations so it is recommended to keep some buffer day before planning for the trek.
+These seasons also experience frequent flight delays and cancellations so it is recommended to keep some buffer day before planning for the trek.

 After your arrival in Kathmandu at the airport, you will be picked up by a Himalaya Land Treks’ representative who will take you to your hotel where you will stay overnight.